Argentina–Netherlands football rivalry: 2022 FIFA World Cup quarter-finals

-Another FIFA World Cup matchup between the two teams occurred in the 2022 tournament's quarter-finals.
+Two teams met in the 2022 tournament's quarter-finals.
 The game was noted for its contentious nature prior to, during, and after the match.
 Prior to the match, Dutch manager Louis van Gaal stated "we've got a score to settle with Argentina for what happened two World Cups ago".
 The match saw Argentina take a 2–0 lead after Lionel Messi assisted Nahuel Molina on a goal in the first half, before scoring on a penalty goal in the second.
 Wout Weghorst, a late-game substitution for the Netherlands scored 2 goals, including one in the eleventh and final minute of stoppage time to help the Dutch even the game at 2–2.
 Between Weghorst's two goals, both benches cleared and players from both teams engaged in a scuffle due to a harsh foul from Leandro Paredes and the ball being kicked toward the Dutch sideline.
 The game remained tied after extra time, sending the two teams to a penalty shootout.
 Argentina prevailed 4–3, with both teams attempting five shots.
 Argentine goalkeeper Emiliano Martinez made two saves and was notably animated during the shootout.
 Lautaro Martínez converted on Argentina's fifth attempt to send them to the semi-finals en route to their third FIFA World Cup victory.

 The game was noted by many football writers to be dramatic and hotly contested.
-Argentina was seen gloating at the Netherlands side immediately after the match, but Argentinan defender Nicolás Otamendi explained that this was in response to several Dutch players trying intimidation tactics during the penalty shootout.
-A record 17 yellow cards were handed out to players and coaching staff during the game; Antonio Mateu, the game's referee attracted controversy for his officiating.
-Reporting on the game, Jason Burt of The Telegraph wrote, "it was feisty, downright dirty and with huge amounts of gamesmanship.
-Even the post-match interviews were aggressive with Messi snapping at the Dutch camp as he talked."
-Messi said after the match that he felt disrespected by Van Gaal's pregame comments and stated, "some Dutch players spoke too much during the game".
-However, Messi later expressed regret for his actions during and after the match, calling them a result of several moments of tension between the two sides.

-This match between Argentina and the Netherlands at the 2022 tournament referred as The battle of Lusail (Batalla de Lusail, De slag om Lusail) according to reports and fans.
+This match is referred to as the Battle of Lusail (Batalla de Lusail, De slag om Lusail) according to reports and fans.